dashinja/liri/README.md

   [concert]     - Searches for upcoming concert dates and locations

-  [doit]        - An easter egg of sorts, that reads pres-made commands from a text file to execute auto-magic-ally.
+  [doit]        - An easter egg of sorts, that reads pre-made commands from a text file to execute auto-magic-ally.

 ### Params:
   {params}      - These are the parameters you're searching for (all the Star Wars fans can laugh here).